Izkata/Patchwork-VC/README.md

 * `subversion` is assumed to always be a clean checkout of the svn repository.
 At any time a `$ git checkout subversion` should result in `$ svn diff` showing zero changes.
 * `master` contains changes such as local settings or tweaks that you need for your checkout to work, but that should not be commited to svn.
 I've also put some customized maintenance scripts in there, that aren't useful to anyone else.
 * Your work will branch off of `master`.
 There are 3 such branches above.
-* When pushing one of your branches to svn, they are rebased from `master` to `subversion`, so that `$ svn diff` will only show that branch's changes.
+* When pushing one of your branches to svn, they are rebased from `master` to `subversion`, so that `$ svn diff` will only show that branch's changes, but nothing from `master`.
 The `subversion` branch is then updated, and all the other branches are rebased back on top of it.

 This extensive use of `rebase` means that you cannot safely have any remotes to push or pull from.
 History rewriting makes it a massive headache.